Lying on a Life Insurance Application in Ireland? (2025 Update)

 Sometimes time, treatment, or presenting your case to a more suitable underwriter changes everything.

-If cover truly isn’t possible, you can build a financial back-up via savings/investing — with proper advice from a qualified financial planner.
+If cover truly isn’t possible, you can build a financial back-up via savings or investing — with proper advice from a qualified planner.
 (We focus on protection; investing isn’t our bag.)

 Worried about something on your form?

-Tell us the truth — off the bat.
-We’ll figure out the best route (right insurer, right product, right timing).
+Tell us the truth up front — we’ll find the best route (right insurer, right product, right timing).

 Book a quick callback with Nick: Schedule here.